fossabot/vikserver2/CONTRIBUTING.md

   - If the new feature or fix isn't full compatible with the existent server,
     - changes must be documented in order to fix it,
     - or a Pull Request can be open on [vikserver/vikserver-backend](https://github.com/vikserver/vikserver-backend)
-  - Every communication with sensible info must be encrypted.
-To do this, there are funcions that will make it that will make encryption transparent and won't be much different to the plaintext way
+  - Every communication with sensitive information must be encrypted.
+To do this, there are funcions that will do the required tasks.
+Also will encrypt or sign the data in the way the server can recognize it

 ## User communication rules
 - When communication with the user is necessary, there are a few recommendations that will help.
 There are clear instructions about this at [google's guidelines about material design](https://material.io/guidelines/style/writing.html#writing-language)